 Wine country is nearby!
 Check out Healdsburg or Navarro Vineyards & Winery; Madres is another popular winery.

 Photo Credit: Tim Mossholder

 7. Vegan cuisine

-It’s surprising how big of a Vegan center Mendocino & the surrounding areas are!
+I was surprised at the prevalent Vegan scene in Mendocino!
 Most restaurants & diners feature multiple vegan options as their dish of the day.
-The crown jewel of all restaurants here, is Ravens at the Stanford Inn – it’s an all award winning all vegan eatery that is outstanding and worth the hype.
-I highly recommend lunch or dinner here!
+The crown jewel of all restaurants is Ravens at the Stanford Inn — it’s an all award winning all vegan eatery, I highly recommend lunch or dinner here.